tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Salesforce.md

 * Access to your SFCC store’s development environment, including permissions to install and configure cartridges.
 * Access to the PayU cartridge repository.

+{{% alert title="Note" color="info"%}}

+You don’t need PayU production credentials to test this integration.
+You can use the credentials provided in <a href="https://developers.payulatam.com/latam/en/docs/getting-started/test-your-solution.html" target="_blank">Testing Your Solution</a>.
+If you're testing with 3DSecure, refer to the credentials listed in <a href="https://developers.payulatam.com/latam/en/docs/services/3dsauthentication/payu-handled-3ds-authentication.html#testing-the-3ds-authentication" target="_blank">Testing the 3DS Authentication</a>.

+{{% /alert %}}

 ## SFCC Compatibility

+To ensure compatibility, note the following technical requirements and considerations:

-* The cartridge is compatible with SFRA version 7.0.1 or later.
+* The cartridge is compatible with **SFRA version 7.0.1 or later**.
-* Node.js version 8.9.4 or later must be installed in your development environment.
+* You must install **Node.js version 8.9.4 or later** in your development environment.

 {{% alert title="Note" color="info"%}}